Urías hits, pitches Dodgers past Giants to even NLDS series | Times Leader

 UP NEXT

 Giants left-hander Alex Wood will start Game 3.
 San Francisco was 12-2 with Wood on the mound following a loss in the regular season.
-Roberts hadn’t announced his plans either, but ace Max Scherzer figured to be in line for the start.
+Scherzer makes his second postseason start after pitching one-run ball over 4 1/3 innings in the wild-card win over St. Louis.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports